adittyagupta/RPCMicroService/README.md

 # RPCMicroService
-RPCMicroservice ims to show synchronous communication between different microservice using Remote Procedure call protocol of RabbitMQ.
+RPCMicroservice aims to show synchronous communication between different microservice using Remote Procedure call protocol of RabbitMQ.
 We will be using jackrabbit npm package for amqp connection.
-JackRabbit provides nabstractiona and make implementation simpler.
+JackRabbit provides abstraction and make implementation simpler.

 # Prerequisites
 * RabbitMQ installed and accessible form both the MicroServices